-You will need your birth certificate, Social Security card, and ID on the outside.
-As your release date gets closer, you should start the process of getting them.
+As your release date gets closer, you should start the process of getting your birth certificate, Social Security card, and state ID.
+You will need them as you seek employment, housing, health care, and more.
 It is harder to get them on the outside.
 Try to begin this process at least one year before you are released.